Monuments in Mirror - Archival print

 “Monuments and Mirror” is both an homage and a meditation: on the way landscapes shape us, on what it means to be in dialogue with place, and on how memory can live in stone, water, and reflection.
 It is a visionary landscape - one that bridges what we see with what we carry, inviting viewers to contemplate the visible and the invisible, the monumental and the mirrored, and the enduring spirit of the land itself.

-The original painting was made using acrylic on wood panel.
+The original painting was made using oil, acrylic, and pastel on wood panel.

 ----

-- This is an archival print of an original Jennifer Peart artwork.
+- This is an open edition archival print of an original Jennifer Peart artwork.

 ----